mkarthick271/oid_fasterrcnn/README.md

 10. Run command 'psql -U postgres -h 127.0.0.1 -a -f fasterrcnn.sql' command to create the necessary tables and load the .csv data to the tables in PostgreSQL.
 Enter password as cts-0000 if prompted

-11. Run the program dbcon.py to generate a set of 250 images for each of the 500 object classes.
-Here we are randomly sampling 250 images of each class which will be used to train the network.
+11. Run the program dbcon.py to randomly sample a set of 250 images for each of the 500 object classes.

 12. Run command 'psql -U postgres -h 127.0.0.1 -a -f dataset250.sql' command to create table for the ground truth bounding boxes for the sampled training images and load the data.
 Enter password as cts-0000 if prompted.